 If you have more than one kid you have a few options.
 You could have them take turns with each clue.
 So the one who finds the clue then hands the newly found clue off to the next kid who runs to the next clue, which they then hand off to the other kid.

 Or you could do the scavenger hunts at different times when both kids aren’t at home together.
 Finally, you can use your own imagination and my blank clues page to create your own clues for another child.

 Halloween Scavenger Hunt Gift Ideas

 The most important thing to remember is the last clue that is hidden will lead to SOMETHING FUN.
 You get to come up with whatever the Halloween-themed surprise gift will be.
 You might consider making a Halloween gift bag of goodies, or perhaps some light-up stuff to wear trick or treating.

 Please remember that these are for personal use only and you can’t use my clues or templates for your own site or for profit.

-If you want to do something a little more spookacularly special, here are some fun ways to make the hunt even better!
+If you want to do something a little more spooktacularly special, here are some fun ways to make the hunt even better!

-- Mystery Ink.
-Use my blank clues page and handwrite some clues with a secret ink pen.
+Use my blank clues page and handwrite some clues with an invisible ink pen.
 Kids will have to then use the special pen light to read the clues and go to the next spot.